Jerry Hicks Cancer Scam

-The term “we” was used in communications, but Jerry’s name came up much less.
-Not all that surprising, but something even more radical happened.
+The term “we” was in communications, but Jerry’s name came up much less.
+But something more radical happened.

-Friends knew that Esther Hicks was not the dull, black and white, androgynous character Jerry Hicks designed her to be, stepping barefoot into Abraham mode.
+Friends knew that Esther Hicks was not the dull, black and white, androgynous character Jerry Hicks designed her to be onstage, stepping barefoot into Abraham mode.
 But that was private.

 Now, she looked a little strange and exhausted, but at least, she finally had some color.

-When they pushed Jerry farther into the background, the intelligence that informed the workshops took a dive.
+When they pushed Jerry farther into the background, the intelligence that informed workshops went with him.

-As a spiritual guide, Jerry Hicks was flat and far from “the leading edge of thought,” as he and Esther claimed, but Esther alone sometimes resembled the most tone-deaf, unfeeling and shallow big mouth you’d ever be stuck next to at a dinner party.
+As a spiritual guide, Jerry Hicks was flat and far from “the leading edge of thought,” but Esther alone sometimes resembled the most tone-deaf big mouth at any dinner party.